ADG4050/Bayesian-Matting-Implementation/README.md

 <img src="ght1.png" width="450">
 <img src="ght2.png" width="450">

+To have an overall summary, the the alogorithm works very well for low resolution dataset, with low execution time but for high resolution it takes a lot of time.
+For, the hidden ground truth set, the results depends on the texture of the foreground of the image, it doesnt work well for too much hairy or fuzzy images.

 3. Comparing the two histograms between input image and composited image :
 Initially the plan was to visually compare the similarity between the histograms of the input image and the composite image, with both having same foreground, a similar histogram is expected.
 However, with background having the similar color distribution with the foreground, this test dos'nt work that well.
 Hence, using a monochrome we make this work.
 Below are the test result for a black and white background image and a GT image.